-The Australia-ASEAN Power Link is a proposed project to be developed by Sun Cable, which will supply dispatchable renewable electricity to Darwin and the ASEAN region.
-The proposal includes the integration of a 10 gigawatt solar farm and 20 to 30 gigawatt hour battery storage facility near Tennant Creek, Northern Territory.
+The Australia-Asia Power Link is a proposed project to be developed by Sun Cable, which will supply dispatchable renewable electricity to Darwin and the ASEAN region.
+The proposal includes the integration of a 17 to 20-gigawatt peak solar farm and 36 to 42-gigawatt hour battery storage facility near Tennant Creek, Northern Territory.

-The project would supply dispatchable renewable energy to Darwin and Singapore via a 4,500 kilometre high-voltage direct current transmission network extending from the solar farm and storage facility to Singapore.
+The project would supply dispatchable renewable energy to Darwin and Singapore via a 4,200-kilometre high-voltage direct current transmission network extending from the solar farm and storage facility to Singapore.
+The full transmission system will total approximately 5,000 kilometres in length.

 |Jul 2019||Project Announcement|